Empowering Voters. Defending Democracy.

 4. Pro/Con on this Update concurrence

-5. League Study of Privatization supporting this Update
+5. League Studies of Privatization supporting this Update

 6. Leagues supporting this Update